US says intelligence shows Russia stirring unrest in Moldova | Law-Order

 The Shor Party's leader, Ilan Shor, is a Moldovan oligarch currently in exile in Israel.
 Shor is named on a U.S. State Department sanctions list as working for Russian interests.
 Britain also added Shor to a sanctions list in December.

-On Thursday, Moldova's national anti-corruption agency said officers carried out car searches of "couriers" for the Shor Party, and seized more than 150,000 euros (USD 160,000) in a case of alleged illegal party financing by an organized criminal group.
+On Thursday, Moldova's national anti-corruption agency said officers carried out car searches of ''couriers'' for the Shor Party, and seized more than 150,000 euros ($160,000) in a case of alleged illegal party financing by an organized criminal group.

 The money, which was stuffed into envelopes and bags in at least two different currencies, was earmarked to "pay for the transport and remunerate people who come to the protests organized by the party," the agency said.
 Three people were detained.
 The Shor Party also organized a series of anti-government protests last fall, which rocked Moldova as it struggled to manage a severe energy crisis after Moscow slashed natural gas supplies.
 Around the same time, Moldova's government asked the country's Constitutional Court to declare the Shor Party illegal, while anti-corruption prosecutors alleged that the protests were partly financed with Russian money.